AaradhyaGitHub/DSA/README.md

 4. **Multiple implementations** - See trade-offs by building the same structure different ways
 5. **Connect the dots** - Each topic builds on previous knowledge

 **Example:** We learn recursion first because it teaches LIFO thinking, which makes stacks intuitive.
-Then stacks use linked lists, which we already mastered.
+Stacks then contrast with queues (LIFO vs FIFO).
+Both use linked lists and arrays, which we already mastered.
 Each concept reinforces the others.

 ---